Daimler 2019 profit down by half on additional expenses

-FRANKFURT (Reuters) - German luxury car maker Daimler (DAIGn.DE) on Wednesday warned that its 2019 earnings before interest and tax slumped to 5.6 billion euros ($6.2 billion) from 11.1 billion euros a year earlier.
+FRANKFURT, Jan 22 (Reuters) - German luxury car maker Daimler on Wednesday warned that its 2019 earnings before interest and tax slumped to 5.6 billion euros ($6.2 billion) from 11.1 billion euros a year earlier.

 Daimler said that following its preliminary assessment, 2019 expenses for ongoing governmental and court proceedings relating to Mercedes-Benz diesel vehicles amount to 1.1-1.5 billion euros, impacting its core Mercedes-Benz Cars unit, which are not yet included in the preliminary figure.